jmtsuji/chlorobia-cyc2-genomics/Data_analysis_pipeline/01_data_acquisition/README.md

 All code here is to be run in a Bash terminal of a unix system (e.g., Ubuntu 16 or 18) unless indicated otherwise.

-## Define where you downloaded the Zenodo repo:
+## Define where you downloaded the Github repo:
 ```
 github_repo_location="/Analysis/jmtsuji/Chlorobia_cyc2_code"
 ```